cboliveiras/space-code-platform/API_Documentation.md

 - Response (422 Unprocessable Entity):

-{  "error": "Cannot refill.
-Check the credits or the fuel ship capacity" }
+{
+  "errors":
+    [
+      "Ship has enough fuel to travel",
+      "It is not possible to calculate fuel consumption without location parameters" ]
+}

 ### GET /v1/contracts